 “The wilderness holds answers to more questions than we yet know how to ask.” – Nancy Newhall, conservationist and photographer

-In 2019, we will begin our third year of this group, which has evolved into a wonderful, welcoming group of like-hearted people.
+2020 will mark the fourth year of this group, which has evolved into a wonderful, welcoming group of like-hearted people.
 I hope you'll take a moment to read over the description, and if these words resonate with you, I hope you'll join us sometime this year.